KristjanESPERANTO/MMM-CustomMessage2/README.md

 # Module: MMM-CustomMessage2

-THIS README NEEDS TO BE UPDATE
+THIS README NEEDS TO BE UPDATED

 The `MMM-CustomMessage2` module is a [MagicMirror²](https://github.com/MagicMirrorOrg/MagicMirror) addon module.
 This module .